speedspino21/Wordpress-web-design/README.md

-# Wordpres-web-design
+# Wordpress-web-design
-Wordpress design code
+This is wordpress design code.